 Poland is an upcoming economy in Europe.
 If you want to open bank account in Poland, we will provide you with a list of some of the best banks in Poland.
 If you are a foreigner, we will also help you identify the best Polish bank account for foreigners.
 The improvement of the economy and its beautiful cities are attracting many expats to the country.
-The country has a rich cultural heritage and the local people are very amicable hence attracting people to live and study in its towns.
+The country has a rich cultural heritage and the local people are very amicable hence attracting people to live, work, and study in its towns.

 Contents